News Updated 6 min read

 Adding the immunotherapy drug durvalumab to standard chemotherapy nearly doubled median survival in people with unresectable pleural mesothelioma, according to results from the PrE0505 Phase II trial.
 Median overall survival reached 20.4 months, compared to 12.1 months in a historical control group treated with chemotherapy alone.

-The trial, led by Dr. Patrick Forde at Johns Hopkins, enrolled 55 people across 15 US sites between June 2017 and June 2018.
+The trial, led by Dr. Patrick Forde at Johns Hopkins, enrolled 55 people across 20 US sites beginning in June 2017.
 Results were presented at the ASCO 2020 annual meeting.

 Trial Design and Results